prtzl/NixOS/README.md

 # NixOS configuration

 This is my NixOS configuration repository.
 It contains system and user configuration files.
-System files in [system](./system) are used to build Nixos machine configurations and thus managing the state of the whole operating system.
+System files in [system](./system) are used to build NixOS machine configurations and thus managing the state of the whole operating system.
 Home files in [home](./home) are used to configure user applications and dotfiles managed by home-manager, which is installed either by system or manually on non-nixos platforms.
 More info on [nixos website](https://nixos.org).
 Old readme can be found [here](./README_DETAILED.md).

-## Install Nixos
+## Install NixOS

-To install Nixos on a machine, follow the steps in the [nixos manual](./docs/nixos.md).
+To install NixOS on a machine, follow the steps in the [nixos manual](./docs/nixos.md).

 ## Install Nix on non-NixOS system